Vyral/justin-udy/_posts/2020-07-20-q-how-do-we-evaluate-homes-in-terms-of-investment.md

 {% include youtube.html %}

-Whenever you’re looking at multifamily properties, single-family properties, or commercial spaces, we typically go through the same process:
+Whenever we evaluate multifamily properties, single-family properties, or commercial spaces, we typically ask ourselves the same questions:

 **1\.
 What is the zoning?** What things are we allowed to do that will enhance the property’s value?